ccgsisig/cs4485datageneration/README.md

 - The other teams need to contact us if they are ready to integrate with our use case.
 - Once contacted, we provide the necessary files to the team with the guide of how to integrate with our files.

+### Grand Plan
+- So far, we plan on adding complexities to the Python Module (TBD)
+- Update HLD and relevant documents to reflect most recent updates
+- Continue planning 5 week plan

 ### Starting Up Project
 To start up backend (FastAPI):
   - Start up venv